Stephen Collins: Personal life

 Stephen Collins was married to Marjorie Weinman from 1970 to 1978.
 In 1985, he married actress Faye Grant, whom he had met on the set of Tales of the Gold Monkey in 1982.
-Together they have a daughter, Kate, who was born in 1989.
-They separated in 2012, and, after 30 years of marriage, a final divorce decree was issued in January 2015.
+Together they have a daughter Kate, who was born in 1989.
+They separated in 2012, and a final divorce decree was issued in January 2015.
+In 2019, Collins began a relationship with Jenny Nagel, a 7th Heaven fan.

-Collins is an Episcopalian and a practitioner of Transcendental Meditation (TM) and has taken part in the advanced TM Yogic Flying technique since 1980.
+Collins is an Episcopalian and a practitioner of Transcendental Meditation (TM).
+He has taken part in the advanced TM Yogic Flying technique since 1980.
 Until October 2014, he was a national co-director of the Committee for Stress-Free Schools, which advocates practicing TM in schools and funds TM research.

-Since 2019, Collins has been in a relationship with Jenny Nagel, a 7th Heaven fan.
+Following becoming disgraced, he was forced to retire from acting, and Collins moved back to his native state of Iowa, buying a house in Fairfield, Iowa.

-His nephew is Eve 6 frontman Max Collins.
+His nephew is musician Max Collins of the band Eve 6.

 Sexual abuse against minors

 On October 7, 2014, the New York City Police Department began investigating Collins after an audio tape was leaked to the news media; on the tape was a male voice, said to be that of Collins, admitting past sexual abuse of a minor under the age of 14.

-A Los Angeles Police Department spokesperson stated that the department had investigated Collins in 2012 after receiving a claim of sexual abuse.
-The LAPD further stated that its investigation did not allow it to "substantiate the allegation" against Collins.
+At that time, a Los Angeles Police Department spokesperson stated that they had investigated Collins in 2012 after receiving a claim of sexual abuse, but had been unable to "substantiate the allegation".

 In a December 2014 interview with People, Collins admitted to "inappropriate sexual conduct with three female minors" in 1973, 1982, and 1994.

-The abuses were also the subject of an episode of the 2025 documentary series Hollywood Demons.
+The abuses were the subject of an episode of the 2025 documentary series Hollywood Demons.